Available 100% remote or through any of our campuses.

 Six courses (18 credits)

 Exploring the Old Testament (OT500) highlights the big picture of the Old Testament through the lens of God’s relationship with his people.
 We will explore the content, context, message, and purpose of each Old Testament book.
 We will see how each book fits into the overarching story of the Old Testament and how the unfolding narrative points forward to Jesus as the climax in the story of redemption.

 Exploring the New Testament (NT501) traces the revelation of the Good News of Jesus Christ from the time of Jesus’ inauguration of God’s Kingdom, through the international missionary work of the Apostle Paul, to the Church’s communal life and witness in the first-century world.
 We will explore the content, context, message, and purpose of each New Testament book and see how they show the fulfillment of Scripture’s overarching narrative.

 Interpreting the Bible (OT/NT517) builds a broad foundation for responsible and productive study of Scripture by orienting students to the essential tools and issues in the field of hermeneutics.
 The course enables students to adapt the knowledge and skills acquired to their specific ministry contexts.

 Prerequisites: OT500 & NT501

-In response to the many difficulties created by COVID-19, Gordon-Conwell is offering a limited time discount of 40% off our standard tuition for courses taken for the Certificate in Christian Studies during the Summer and Fall terms of 2020.
-This allows us to offer you a rate of $420 per credit hour ($1,260 per three-credit course).
+In response to the difficulties created by COVID-19, Gordon-Conwell is offering a limited time discount of 40% off our standard tuition for courses taken for the Certificate in Christian Studies through summer 2021.
+This allows us to offer you a rate of $435 per credit hour ($1,305 per three-credit course).

 Note: Service fees will be charged as follows for each semester/summer session in which a student registers for courses, regardless of student status or credit hours or registration type.